Anbar Asia

 If you want to trade in the , please join in Anbar Asia.
 Your order will be shown here, so the traders of contact you

-Lebanese has a stable economy but now with almost low growth.
+The Lebanese economy is characterized by a combination of sectors, including services, industry, and agriculture.
 Almost all metals are solid, shiny, and white-gray.
 Road, rail, sea, and airlines between Lebanon and the countries is examined as a key infrastructure for the delivery of goods and commercial cargo.
 The base metals industry is the most important export industry in the Middle East after oil and petrochemicals

 Metals Trade in West Asia (Middle East)